rakanssh/hakawati/README.md

 ### Game Master Mode

 The game keeps track of items and statistics, allowing the AI to represent, remember, and change the current state of your character.
 Stats can be any numeric value with a minimum and maximum.
-(Experimental — best with more capable models.)
+(Experimental — best with more capable models.
+Requires tool calling to be supported by the model.)
 ![Game Master Mode](./public/gm.png)

 ### Story Teller Mode